krateoplatformops/oasgen-provider/docs/USAGE_GUIDE.md

 ### Step 5: Create the Custom Resources

+Before creating the `Repo` custom resource, you need to create a `RepoConfiguration` custom resource and a Kubernetes secret to store your GitHub token.

-Create a custom resource for the `bearerauth` object.
-This is used to authenticate requests to the GitHub API.
-The `bearerauth` object contains a reference to the token that is used to authenticate the requests.
+These are used to authenticate requests to the GitHub API.
+The `bearer` section of the spec of `RepoConfiguration` contains a reference to the token that is used to authenticate the requests.
 The token is stored in a Kubernetes secret.

-So first, create a secret with your GitHub token: (generate a personal access token with the necessary permissions from your GitHub account settings)
+So first, create a Kubernetes secret with your GitHub token:
+(generate a personal access token with the necessary permissions from your GitHub account settings)

 ```bash
 kubectl create secret generic gh-token --from-literal=token=<token> -n gh-system